/Teaching/System Level Programming/Assignments/A4

 - The permissions need to match the ones you used for the SHM objects!

-- dispatch the messages received in the request object and return the appropriate answer in the response object.
+- Handle the commands received in the request object and return the appropriate answer in the response object.

-- make sure to use the provided functions
+- Make sure to use the provided helper functions in

 Command handling